xelatihy/yocto-gl/docs/yocto_gl.md

     const vector<vec3i>& triangles, const vector<vec4i>& quads, int nverts);
 ~~~

-Tesselate lines, triangles and quads by spolitting edges.
+Tesselate lines, triangles and quads by splitting edges and faces for quads.
-Returns the tesselated elements and dictionaries for vertex calculations.
+Returns the tesselated elements and edge and face array for vertex
+calculations.

 #### Function subdivide_vert_linear()